Violette Morris

-Violette Morris (18 April 1893 – 26 April 1944) was a French athlete and Nazi collaborator who won two gold and one silver medal at the Women's World Games in 1921–1922.
+Violette Morris (18 April 1893 – 26 April 1944) was a French athlete and Nazi collaborator who won two gold medals and one silver medal at the Women's World Games in 1921–1922.
 She was later banned from competing for violating "moral standards".
 She was invited to the 1936 Summer Olympics by Adolf Hitler and was an honored guest.
 During World War II, she collaborated with Nazis and the Vichy France regime.
 She became known as the "Hyena of the Gestapo" and was killed by the French Resistance.

 Early life

-Violette Morris was born to Baron Pierre Jacques Morris, a retired French Army cavalry captain, and Élisabeth Marie Antoinette Sakakini, of Palestinian Arab origin.
+Violette Morris was born in Paris to Baron Pierre Jacques Morris, a retired French Army cavalry captain, and Élisabeth Marie Antoinette Sakakini, of Palestinian Arab origin.
 Morris spent her adolescence in a convent, L'Assomption de Huy.
 She married Cyprien Édouard Joseph Gouraud on 22 August 1914 in the 8th arrondissement of Paris.
 They divorced in May 1923.
 Morris learned how to drive during World War I and during the war she drove ambulances and worked as a courier including at the Battle of the Somme and the Battle of Verdun.

 Athletic career

 Morris played football for Fémina Sports from 1917 until 1919, and for Olympique de Paris from 1920 to 1926.
 She also played on the France women's national team.
 She won gold medals at the 1921 and 1922 Women's Olympiads.

 In addition to her football career, she was an active participant in many other sports.
 She was selected for the French national water polo team even though there was no women's team at the time.
 She was an avid boxer, often fighting against, and defeating, men.
 Among the other sports she participated in were road bicycle racing, motorcycle racing, car racing, airplane racing, horseback riding, tennis, archery, diving, swimming, weightlifting, and Greco-Roman wrestling.
-Her most successful years were considered to be from 1921 to 1924, when her slogan was "Ce qu'un homme fait, Violette peut le faire!"
-(English: "What a man can do, Violette can do!").
+Her most successful years were considered to be from 1921 to 1924, during her slogan was "Ce qu'un homme fait, Violette peut le faire!"
+(English: "What a man does, Violette can do!").
 At the 1924 Women's Olympiad she won gold medals in discus and shot put.